laef1/brute_force/README.md

 # Instructions
 You can either download the release of this or compile the source see down below
 # How to compile this (Visual Studio)
-1. Make a new C++ Project, make 2 new source files, copy and paste the .c files from my repo into the files you created.
+1. Make a new C++ Project
+2. Make 2 new source files
+3. Copy and paste the .c files from my repo into the files you created.
-2. make a new header file, copy and paste the .h from my repo into the header file you created.
+4. Make a new header file
+5. Copy and paste the .h from my repo into the header file you created.